Why It Works

 - 4 chicken legs, split into drumsticks and thighs

-- Sliced shallots, lime wedges, and pickled Chinese mustard root (see note) for serving
+- Sliced shallots, lime wedges, and pickled Chinese mustard greens (see note), for serving

-Place chili, shallots, garlic, lemongrass, lime zest, turmeric, ginger, cilantro stalks, coriander seed, and cardamom in the center of a 12- by 12-inch square of heavy duty aluminum foil.
-Gather edges up to make a tight pouch.
+Place cilantro stems, shallots, garlic, turmeric, ginger, lemongrass, chile, lime zest, coriander seed, and cardamom in the center of a 12- by 12-inch square of heavy-duty aluminum foil.
+Gather up edges to make a tight pouch.
 Place pouch directly over the flame of a gas burner and cook, turning occasionally, until aromatic and wisps of smoke begin to rise, about 8 minutes.
 If no gas burner is available, place the pouch in the bottom of a wok or cast iron skillet and heat over high heat, turning occasionally, until smoky, about 10 minutes.
 Allow contents to cool slightly and transfer to a large mortar and pestle.

 Add a large pinch of salt to the aromatics.
 Pound until a very fine paste is formed, about 10 minutes.
 Add shrimp paste and pound to incorporate.
 Set curry paste mixture aside.